Klipper Config shared_heater Deprecated

 min_extrude_temp: 180

 The [extruder_stepper] section defines a stepper motor and nothing else — no heater or sensor, no nozzle size, no pressure advance value.
 The only new option is extruder to specify another extruder to synchronize this stepper to.
 I left these empty in the config file so that at startup none of the extra steppers are synchronized.
-Extruders #2 through #4 are shown below.
+Extruders #0 through #3 are shown below.
+Remember the direct-drive extruder does not have a number (I know, it’s confusing).

 extruder: